dsyph3r/symblog-docs/docs/doctrine-2-the-blog-model.rst

 We are now ready to create the ``Blog`` entity representation in the database.
 There are 2 ways we can achieve this.
-We can use the Doctrine 2 schema tasks to update the database or we can using the more powerful Doctrine 2 migrations.
+We can use the Doctrine 2 schema tasks to update the database or we can use the more powerful Doctrine 2 migrations.
 For now we will use the schema task.
 Doctrine Migrations will be introduced in the following chapter.